 Once the installation is complete, verify that Hashcat is installed correctly by running the following command:

-How To Check If Hashcat Detects The GPU?
+How To Check If Hashcat Detects The nVidia GPU?

 It is essential to identify whether your GPU is working correctly or not.
 Run the following command to detect your GPUs: